quay/claircore/README.md

 make unit
 ```

+## Dev servers

+ClairCore provides two http servers for local development and quick testing/hacking.
+You may build these from `./cmd/libscanhttp` and `./cmd/libvulnhttp`

-## running libscan on darwin/MacOS
+## Running libscan on darwin/MacOS

 Layer stacking will fail on Darwin/MacOS with a file permissions issue and subsequently fail the scanner.
 In order to get around this the layer stacking integration test has a build tag "unix".